 He’s gone from millionaire to 100% broke more than once.
 He’s written over 10 books, some which completely flopped and some that became bestsellers.
 He’s a husband and a father to two daughters.

-He has a knack for illuminating the valuable nuggets within the wild, revealing stories he tells — and that’s exactly what makes his audience love him so much.
+He has a knack for illuminating the valuable nuggets in the wild, revealing stories he tells — and that’s exactly what makes his audience love him so much.

 How to Nail a Quintessential Tell-All Post